Mooselookmeguntic Lake: Name

 The name "Mooselookmeguntic" is an Abnaki word for "moose feeding place."
 Variant names listed by the USGS include "Mooselocmaguntic Lake" and "Mooselookmeguntick Lake".

 Hydrology

 Mooselookmeguntic Lake receives water from several sources.
 The Cupsuptic River flows into Cupsuptic Lake, which is directly connected with the northern part of Mooselookmeguntic Lake.
 The Rangeley River and Kennebago River both flow into northeastern Mooselookmeguntic Lake.

-The lake's waters flow out to the southeast, into Upper Richardson Lake.
+The lake's waters flow out to the southwest, into Upper Richardson Lake.
 There is a dam between the two lakes called "Upper Dam".

-The dam raised the level of Mooselookmeguntic Lake about 14 feet, causing it to become joined to Cupsuptic Lake forming a reservoir.
+Upper Dam, first constructed in 1850 raised the level of Mooselookmeguntic Lake about 6 feet, causing it to become joined to Cupsuptic Lake forming a reservoir.
 The two lakes had been separate before the dam was built.
+Upper Dam was rebuilt once in the late 1800s and most recently from 2012 to 2016.

 Mooselookmeguntic Lake's maximum depth is 132 ft and its surface area is 25.5 sqmi.
 It is the sixth largest lake in Maine.
 Mooselookmeguntic Lake's elevation is 1,467 ft above sea level.